TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 Flink is awesome for _real-time data processing_

-> ➡️ **this means it'll help us in performing some complex computations, _as data flows through the system_**
+> ➡️ **This means it'll help us in performing some complex computations, _as data flows through the system_**

 However, once we're done with processing, **OpenSearch will be our search and analytics engine
---> It helps us in _actually extracting useful insights from the processed data + some data visualisation capabilities_**
+--> It helps us in _actually extracting useful insights from the processed data + some data visualisation capabilities_** 👍

 </br>